6 min read

 Why not INTJ?

-His colleague Rumyantsev is the INTJ of this era — a man who designed systems from internal models and preferred to let the architecture do the work.
-Suvorov was constitutionally incapable of that distance.
-He trained alongside his troops, crowed at dawn in their bivouacs, and personally led the assault columns at Izmail.
+His colleague Rumyantsev is the INTJ of this era — designing systems from internal models and preferring to let the architecture do the work.
+Suvorov was constitutionally incapable of that distance: he trained alongside his troops, crowed at dawn in their bivouacs, personally led the assault columns at Izmail.
 INTJs command through systems; Suvorov commanded through presence.
-The Te was too outward-facing, too performance-oriented, too invested in the direct impact of his own energy on external reality, to fit the INTJ mold.

 Why not ESTJ?

-ESTJs are institutional creatures — they work within established hierarchies, follow precedent, and derive authority from correct procedure.
-Suvorov spent his career violating established procedure, being insubordinated, exiled for refusing to implement the military fashions of the court, and then vindicated when his approach turned out to be the only one that worked.
-The Ni driving his Te was visionary and revisionary; he did not maintain systems, he rebuilt them.
-An ESTJ Suvorov would have implemented the Prussian parade reforms and stayed out of trouble.
-The actual Suvorov got exiled twice for refusing to.
+ESTJs derive authority from correct procedure.
+Suvorov spent his career violating established procedure — exiled for refusing to implement military fashions of the court, vindicated when his approach turned out to be the only one that worked.
+An ESTJ Suvorov would have implemented the Prussian parade reforms.
+The actual Suvorov got exiled twice for refusing.

-The distinction that matters is between ENTJ and the other T-dominant types: Suvorov was not a system-follower, a system-maintainer, or a quiet system-designer.
-He was a system-builder who built out loud, in public, with his body in the room.
-Te dominant meant that he organized reality — troops, tactics, supply lines, the very doctrine of warfare — through direct, personal, forceful engagement with the external world.
-Ni auxiliary meant he could see far enough ahead to know which systems were worth building.
-The combination produced a commander who was simultaneously more disciplined and more dangerous than anyone his era had seen.
+Suvorov was a system-builder who built out loud, in public, with his body in the room.
+Te organized reality through direct, forceful engagement; Ni meant he could see far enough ahead to know which systems were worth building.